berensp/berensp.github.io/_posts/2022-05-05-cut-flowers.md

 ---
 layout: post
 title:	Cut Flowers Theory
-date:	2022-05-01
+date:	2022-05-05
 author:	Paul Berens
 description: You can keep them alive for a time.`
 ogimage: tulips.jpg
 ---
-As someone working in and around data analytics, *I'm often told* that evaluating the effects of explanatory variables on a response variable is the name of the game.
-But sometimes there's a delayed reaction (response lag) and for some time you don't see the effect you'd expect to see.
+As someone working in and around data analytics, *I'm often told* that evaluating the effects of explanatory variables on a response variable is the name of the game 🤓.

+But sometimes there's a delayed reaction (response lag) and for some period of time you don't see the effect you'd expect to see.

-Enter the **Cut Flowers Theory**, a useful little mental model / framework I've been thinking about recently that seemingly pops up everywhere and conveniently works in different contexts.
+Enter the **<mark>Cut Flowers Theory</mark>**, a useful little mental model / framework I've been thinking about recently that seemingly pops up everywhere and conveniently works in different contexts.

-In a nutshell: freshly cut flowers at first look just as beautiful and smell just as fragrant as when they were planted in soil, but of course they're in fact beginning to wither and die once they're in a vase, stem severed from roots.
+In a nutshell: freshly cut flowers at first look just as beautiful and smell just as fragrant as when they were planted in soil, but in fact they're beginning to wither and die the moment stems are severed from roots.
 So, too, with certain phenomena that are dependent upon and sustained by other external and often invisible forces or beings: in the short-term you don't notice any withering (degradation in quality), but in the long-term you do.

 <center>![cut tulips](/assets/og/tulips.jpg)</center>